David Churbuck

-Books

-In 1988 he wrote "The Book of Rowing"- a book about the history of the sport.

 Career

 Churbuck has over 25 years of experience in print and online media.
 He is currently head of the Boston office of Sitrick and Company, a crisis management and strategic communications firm with headquarters in Los Angeles.
 Previously he was vice president of corporate marketing at Acquia.
-Prior to Acquia, he served as vice-president of Global Web Marketing at Lenovo.
+Prior to Acquia, he served as vice president of global web marketing at Lenovo.